In my opinion, cruising is not an expensive vacation. However, some hidden costs can significantly increase the final bill.

 I don’t use it often, mainly because the cabins on a cruise ship are generally small.
 But sometimes you just want to enjoy the sea while eating breakfast in your room.

 However, not all room services are equal.
-While some lines offer it complimentary, others charge a delivery fee or a fee for certain items.
+While some lines offer it complimentary, others charge a delivery fee or a fee for particular items.

 So, I want to remind you to always check it before ordering; if you’re not sure, just ask the guest services desk.

 Want to stay in touch with loved ones or manage work commitments?
-Well, be aware because those phone calls or emails can cost you a lot.
+Well, be aware that those phone calls or emails can cost you a lot.

-Another hidden cost that I want you to consider is the corkage fee if you bring your own bottle of wine onboard.
-It can go from $10 to $30 and varies between cruise lines.
+It can range from $10 to $30 and varies by cruise line.
 You can find the different corkage fee amounts in the alcohol policies.

 Moreover, you will also have to pay for bingo, casino, or bowling.
-Some ships also have special shows that are not included in the cruise price.
-For example, on MSC I saw a show by Cirque du Soleil that had a ticket price of like $15.
+Some ships also offer special shows that are not included in the cruise price.

 Spa facilities and treatments are among the hidden costs that can catch cruise passengers off guard.

-Most cruises offer many different options and even packages if you want to save something.
+Most cruises offer many different options and even packages if you want to save money.

 Another hidden cost can be the onboard shopping!